ibrahim4433/my-telegram-bot/README.md

 🛠 How to Edit the Bot

-Go to your GitHub repository (the one Vercel created).
+Go to your GitHub repository.

 Open bot.py.